The Forrester Wave™: Order Management Systems, Q2 2023

 3. Inventory visibility and management

-DOM technology works together with your enterprise resource planning (ERP) solution and warehouse management system (WMS).
+DOM technology works together with your enterprise resource planning (ERP) solution, warehouse management system (WMS), and in-store Point of Sale (POS) solutions.
 This provides real-time inventory visibility.
-Keeping a close eye on stock levels can prevent outages and maintain as much business liquidity as possible.
+By keeping a close eye on stock levels in real time, a DOM can prevent over promising, canceled orders, and ultimately, disappointed customers.

 4. Order routing and optimization